Hampi : India : Photostory by Pushpendra Gautam

 The capital was one major trading center.
 Anything from horses to gems was traded in Hampi.
 Art and architecture found its special place in Hampi.
 The rulers were great patrons of art and religion.
 Most of the kings associated names of their favorite gods with their names.

-Some of the kings were renowned for their ambitious projects.
 King Krishnadeva Raya (1509-1529 AD) of the Tuluva Dynasty stands tall among the rest.
-During his regime the empire saw its peak.By this time Vijayanagara Empire covered the whole of south India and beyond. <
+During his regime the empire saw its peak.By this time Vijayanagara Empire covered the whole of south India and beyond.

 The Krishna Temple that you can visit in Hampi was commissioned by him to commemorate the victory over the Gajapathi kings of Utkala (in present day Orissa state).